 While data breaches are not likely to disappear anytime soon, we hope to see the number of “secure breaches”—where encryption is in place and data is rendered useless to the criminals who stole it—be on the rise.
 But there is still much work to be done on the payments security front.

 Piecemeal solutions and the “wait and see” game are not adequate for protecting financial data.
-Smart companies will focus on creating and implementing a holistic payment security strategy.
+Businesses that focus on creating and implementing a holistic payment security strategy will reap the greatest rewards.
 US merchants have already witnessed a 47% decline in customers as they lost trust in the company’s business practices.

 Talk to our team of global payment experts to know how you can keep your payment systems secure and your digital records safe.